npfernandes/ensemblify/README.md

     ```
     the `-march=native` flag may be replaced with `-m64` or `-m32`, and it may be necessary to include the `-static` flag depending on which system you are on.

-4. Add an environment variable with the path to your BIFT executable to your `conda` environment:
+4. Add an environment variable with the path to your BIFT executable to your `ensemblify_env` conda environment:

     <!-- ```bash
     echo "export BIFT_PATH='$(realpath bift)'" >> ~/.bashrc # Or ~/.zshrc, depending on the shell